-Herbs, in my opinion should be grown in every garden.
+Herbs, in my opinion, should be grown in every garden.
 Not requiring a lot of space or care, the benefits are immense.
-Think about various dishes that are made and you will find at least one herb flavouring it; potatoes and chives or lovage, tomatoes and basil, spaghetti sauce and oregano, and many more.
+Think about various dishes that are made and you will find at least one herb flavoring it; potatoes and chives or lovage, tomatoes and basil, spaghetti sauce and oregano, and many more.

 Herbs like other plants fall into various categories; annuals, tender perennials and hardy perennials.
 And, unlike what people may think, there are many plants that we use in our flowerbeds simply for their flowers, that are actually herbs.
 These include sweet cicely, beebalm, yarrow, purple coneflowers and others.
 Generally, they prefer full sun and fertile, well-drained soil.

 Basil – An annual that is easy to start from seed and is great in either the garden or pots.
 Different types of flavored basils are available, but I like the regular, green-leaved variety.
 Pick the leaves regularly to flavor almost any tomato dish or slice very fine into a green salad dressing.
 Make sure to remove any flower heads, as this will stop any leaves from forming and the plant will go to seed.